May 30, 2008

 3 Free Polymer Clay Videos

-"Food Processor Intro" Video Description: The full version of this tutorial is currently posted in the VIP backstage members area.
-In it I discuss how to use the food processor as a polymer clay tool as well as how to take care of and clean this versatile machine.
+In this “Food Processor Introduction” video tutorial I discuss how to use the food processor as a polymer clay tool as well as how to take care of and clean this versatile machine.

 As with any polymer clay tool with sharp blades, take care when cleaning and removing clay from the machine, so that you do not hurt yourself.
 You need your fingers for making more beads!